 - Food coloring or liquid watercolors

-To make these colored ice sculptures, we started by freezing water dyed with liquid watercolors (food coloring would work, too) in various containers, including the muffin tin, various small bowls, a cake pan, and some plastic cups.
+We made these colored ice sculptures by freezing water dyed with liquid watercolors (food coloring would work, too) in various containers.
+We used the muffin tin, various small bowls, a cake pan, and some plastic cups.

 This part was a success.
 We loved all our colored ice shapes!

 I planned to use these colored ice shapes for building and playing in the fake snow we made the other day.
 It was a great plan, but the fake snow did not act like real snow (big surprise).

 The fake snow clung to the ice in funny ways, covering it so you couldn’t see the color anymore.
 Also, the moisture and color from the melting ice started affecting the texture and color of the fake snow.

 So I rinsed them off in the sink and we took the ice outside instead.